Post

 In one [secretely recorded conversion], a hospital ethicist threatens Mr. Foley [a patient in a Canadian mental-health ward] with denial of insurance coverage and says it would cost him “north of $1,500 a day” to stay in the hospital.
 When Mr. Foley protested, the ethicist retorted: “Roger, this is not my show.
 My piece of this was to talk to you about if you had interest in assisted dying.” (“Welcome to Canada, the Doctor Will Kill You Now”, Nicholas Tomaino, WSJ)

 So if we already fulfilled that easy prophecy and consequence, where else do we go from here?
 Imagine showing up to school in 5th grade and your teacher thinking, “Wow, she has asthma.
 I haven’t seen that in awhile.
 Her parents must have such bad taste in baby picking.
 And to think of how selfish they are to drain our education and health system like this.
 Surely they had better options.
 Maybe it was too expensive for them… in that case, thank goodness we get to talk to these kids about the great resources the government is making available to them so they can be smarter than their parents when it comes to these things.
 The sexuality modules have really progressed; I didn’t learn half this material until high school back in my time!”
 Those who “pick their baby” and are convinced of its individual and societal “good” are bound to begin questioning those “no-choicers”.
 To have a child naturally will one day be seen as egotistical, irresponsible, animalistic, and cruel.
 How could it be seen otherwise within this framework and technological availbility?
-What will happen to spouses who once said to each other, “Loving you more than anything, I would accept and love anything with you; no matter what comes, I want it because it comes from us.”
+What will happen to spouses who once said to each other, “Loving you more than anything, I will accept and love anything with you; no matter what comes, I want him or her because he comes from us, and I want to share us with him.”
 Shall man and woman forget how to say such a thing to each other, and mean it?
 Shall children forget what it is like to be the fruit of such a bond and promise?
+Instead they’re going to implicitely hear, “We loved you because, by chance, you had the most marks.”
+How special, how tender that sounds!
 And if we find it strange to know such love for even our own children, then what shall we feel for those who are not our own?
-I will leave it to the psychologists to take it from here.

-At least it’ll be 50% off if you refer a friend.
+At least your McBaby will be 50% off if you refer a friend.

 The author reserves all rights to this post.